jlleongarcia/jlleongarcia/content/blog/tinkeri-geospatial-DATA.md

 ### DJi Metadata Extraction

-The DJi OA5Pro does not have a GPS.
+The DJi OA5Pro does NOT have a GPS.

 Videos can look like: